aws-samples/aws-net-guides/Storage/Kinesis/Readme.md

 1. In the *Kinesis data streams* panel click on your stream name.

-1. Select the *Monitoring* tab in the resulting view.
+1. Select the *Monitoring* tab in the resulting view and scroll down until you see the *Put Record* graphs.

     ![Monitoring](media/image9.png)